leahevy/template-python-project/CONTRIBUTING.md

 # Contributing

-Want to add a contribution to **template-python-with-setup**?
-Feel free to send a [pull request](https://github.com/leahevy/template-python-with-setup/compare).
+Want to add a contribution to **template-python-project**?
+Feel free to send a [pull request](https://github.com/leahevy/template-python-project/compare).

 ---